jauggy/hailstorm/docs/basic_test.md

 In this test we will be checking the functionality of the most basic Tachyon command, [`c.system.ping`](https://github.com/beyond-all-reason/teiserver/blob/master/documents/tachyon/system.md#csystemping).

 ## Boilerplate
-We start by naming the module according to the requirements of `Beans.Tests.<<NAME>>` and given our test is for the ping command it makes sense to go with `Beans.Tests.Ping`.
+We start by naming the module according to the requirements of `Hailstorm.Tests.<<NAME>>` and given our test is for the ping command it makes sense to go with `Hailstorm.Tests.Ping`.
 Next up we have a brief moduledoc to explain the purpose of this test.
 It's such a simple test we've barely written anything here.

 We have `use Tachyon` to give us all the required helper functions to make our life easier and then declare `@ping_user_params` to make it easier to later create/use the user.